Volunteers in Research

 The items below correspond to the information required on the “Form for Volunteers Participating in School of Medicine Research Activities,” which must be approved prior to the onset of work in University facilities:

-1. Volunteer’s complete legal name and complete address.
-If his or her permanent home and local address differ, both addresses and phone numbers shall be listed.
+- Volunteer’s complete legal name and complete address.
+If their permanent home and local address differ, both addresses and phone numbers shall be listed.
 The volunteer’s cell phone or other contact number and e-mail address also are required.

-7. Give the start and end dates for the period that the individual is authorized to act on behalf of the University in a volunteer capacity.
+- Give the start and end dates for the period that the individual is authorized to act on behalf of the University in a volunteer capacity, not to exceed one year.
 If this time frame changes for any reason, a request for changes must be forwarded to the School of Medicine Office for Research.

 The volunteer form must be signed by the faculty member responsible for the volunteer’s activities and the volunteer.
-In the event that the volunteer is under 18 years of age, his or her parent or guardian must also sign.
-Documents must be kept on file by the department for three (3)years from the time the volunteer activity ends.
+If a faculty member wishes for a family member to volunteer in their lab or on a project, then another faculty member must sign as the “responsible faculty member.”
+In the event that the volunteer is under 18 years of age, their parent or guardian must also sign.
+Documents must be kept on file by the department for three (3) years from the time the volunteer activity ends.

 HRM-001, Authorization of Volunteers in the Work Place